Scholarships for Foster Kids

 Were you a Foster Child?

-(* Source: U.S. Department of Health & Human Services, Administration for Children & Families, 2006)
+* Source: U.S. Department of Health & Human Services, Administration for Children & Families

-The Darko Rapotez Memorial College Scholarship Fund for Aged Out Foster Youth offers between $5,000 and $10,000 in college and tuition fee assistance to children who have “aged out” of the foster care system.
-However, the price of books, housing, transportation, and other higher-education-related costs are not covered.
-Recipients can be between the ages of 18 and 24 and may come from anywhere in the United States as long as their high school GPA has been 3.0 or higher.
+The Darko Rapotez Memorial College Scholarship Fund for Aged Out Foster Youth is administered by Love our Children USA.
+The foster youth scholarship provides between $5,000 and $10,000 worth of tuition fee assistance to children who have “aged out” of the foster care system.
+Participants must provide books and housing with outside funds.
+Successful applicants are judged based on academic excellence and financial need.
+Participants must be between the ages of 18 and 24 and maintain the program’s GPA standard of 3.0.

 Kansas

-- Kansas has a tuition waiver program that enables foster students in this jurisdiction to attend any state-subsidized college or university free of charge.
-Applications are available through the Registrar’s office of each institute of higher education.
+• Kansas uses a tuition waiver program to enable foster students to attend state-subsidized colleges and universities free of charge.
+Applications are available in financial aid offices at state institutions of higher education.

 Massachusetts